jekyll/jekyll/docs/_docs/permalinks.md

 ---
 ```

-Moving all pages to the root on build can make it easier to implement relative linking across your site, if that's important for you (such as for offline viewing).
+Moving all pages to the root on build can make it easier to implement relative linking across your site, if that's important for you.

 ## Extensionless permalinks with no trailing slashes {#extensionless-permalinks}